ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * The KDC MUST increment the version number of the group keying material.

 * The KDC MUST generate a new Group Identifier (Gid) for the group.
-This is used as identifier of the new group key, when providing it to the current group members through the group rekeying, and to Clients (re-)joining the security group thereafter (see {{join-response}}).
+This is used as the identifier of the new group key, when providing it to the current group members through the group rekeying and to Clients (re-)joining the security group thereafter (see {{join-response}}).

   That is, the value of the new Gid is specified by the 'kid' parameter of the COSE\_Key Object that is used to encode the new group key.

 When rekeying the group, the KDC MUST preserve the current value of the Sender ID of each member in that group.

-The default rekeying scheme is "Point-to-Point" (see {{Section 6.1 of RFC9594}}), where the KDC individually targets each node to rekey, using the pairwise secure communication association with that node.
+The default rekeying scheme is "Point-to-Point" (see {{Section 6.1 of RFC9594}}), according to which the KDC individually targets each node to rekey, using the pairwise secure communication association with that node.

-In particular, a group rekeying message MUST have Content-Format set to application/ace-groupcomm+cbor and have the same format used for the Join Response message defined in {{join-response}}, with the following differences:
+In particular, a group rekeying message MUST have Content-Format set to "application/ace-groupcomm+cbor" and have the same format used for the Join Response message defined in {{join-response}}, with the following differences:

 * Within the 'key' field, only the parameter 'group_key' is present.